Ivy King

-Ivy King was the largest pure-fission nuclear bomb ever tested by the United States.
-The bomb was tested during the Truman administration as part of Operation Ivy.
-This series of tests involved the development of very powerful nuclear weapons in response to the nuclear weapons program of the Soviet Union.
+Ivy King was the largest fission nuclear weapon to not attempt fusion boosting, yielding 500 kilotons of TNT.
+It was tested on November 16, 1952, on Enewetak Atoll in the Pacific, by the United States' Truman administration as part of Operation Ivy.
+Alongside the first multi-megaton thermonuclear test in Ivy Mike, the operation was in response to the nuclear weapons program of the Soviet Union.